AccessLabs-LRL/dumbo-web-051319/25-events/README.md

 * to alert "HELLO!" when I click the button
 * to hear a sound when I scroll
 * anything I click on should have an emoji added to its innerText
-* to hover over any li and have it's background color change to pink
+* to hover over any li and have its background color change to pink

 # Actual Deliverables
-* to be able to click the button and add a taco emoji to the list
+✅ to be able to click the button and add a taco emoji to the list
-* to be able to click an emoji and change it to a coconut
-* to be able to right-click an emoji and delete it
+* to be able to click an emoji and change it to a coconut ☑️ to be able to right-click an emoji and delete it
 * to be able to click an emoji and cycle through ["🍩", "🌮", "🥥", "🍣"]

-# Gotchas
-* What will happen if I += the innerHTML of an element with children that have event handlers?